Build your skills

 - If it is for an assignment, make sure you review the assignment instructions so that you know what is being asked of you.
 Look for key points that will help you choose an appropriate topic.

 - First, you may want to brainstorm.
 What are the different areas of your topic?
 How might they connect to each other?
 A good way to do this is to draw a concept map (example below)

 - Once you have your concept map, you can start to develop some questions.
-Are you interested in who? why? what?
-Try to choose a topic that is not too broad (to avoid having too much many resources through) or narrow (to avoid not having enough resources).
+Are you interested in who?
+Why?
+What?
+Try to choose a topic that is not too broad (to avoid having too much many resources through) or too narrow (to avoid not having enough resources).